Gekkenbriefje

 Gekkenbriefje (Alternatively: Crazy Going) is a 1981 Dutch film directed by Olga Madsen.
 It is based upon the book "Zorg dat je een gekkenbriefje krijgt" by Ger Verrips.
-It was the first movie that Olga Madsen directed.
+It was the first movie directed by Olga Madsen.
+The film's premiere was on 10 September 1981, but it had previously premiered on television a year prior on 22 September 1980.